umohm1/Foodie-Lovers/README.md

 ### Installation and Usage

 1. Fork and clone this repo
-2. Install dependencies using 'bundle install'
+2. Install dependencies using `bundle install`
-3. Run 'rake db:migrate'
+3. Run `rake db:migrate`
-3. Run shotgun to view in your browser
+4. Run shotgun to view in your browser

 ### Contributing